What is Artificial Intelligence Used For? Unlocking AI's Power

 Model Deployment & Inference

-Once trained and validated, the AI model is deployed into real-world applications.
-It then uses its learned knowledge to process new data and generate insights or actions.
+Once trained and validated, the AI model is deployed into a real-world application.
+It then uses its learned knowledge to make predictions, classifications, or decisions on new, unseen data.

 4